 This guide will detail some unique payers with specific rules for how to best file claims electronically in SimplePractice:

 - Medicare or Medicaid

 - FHC & Affiliates

 - Hudson Health

 - United HealthCare

 Blue Cross Blue Shield

 This is true even if a client's BCBS ID card is out-of-state.
-For example, if a new client has a BCBS California ID card, but you are in Hawaii, you must file the claim in Hawaii.
-Once you file the claim to BCBS of Hawaii, the local Plan will electronically forward the claim to the correct branch to ensure that you get paid.
+For example, if a new client has a BCBS California ID card, but you're in Hawaii, you must file the claim in Hawaii.
+Once you file the claim to BCBS of Hawaii, the local Plan will electronically forward the claim to the correct branch to make sure that you get paid.
 The same is true if you're trying to file claims to the Federal Employee Program (FEP).
 File your FEP claims to your local BCBS payer.

-Note: There are two exceptions to this rule.
-If your client has an FEP plan through the states Michigan or Connecticut, use the payer IDs MIFEP and C2BLS respectively.
+Important: There are two exceptions to this rule.
+If your client has an FEP plan through the states Michigan or Connecticut, use the payer IDs MIFEP and C2BLS, respectively.

 Call your client's BCBS insurer to confirm where they would like electronic mental health claims sent.